MalikAlshaer/Server/README.md

 Basic server with threadpool

-To host locally  on your internet connection, follow instructions in the main function located in src/main.rs.
+To host locally  on your internet connection, follow instructions in the main function in src/main.rs.

-To host globally, open port 7878 (or whatever other port you would like, specified after ip address on the first line in the main function) using the following command (do not forget to replace 7878 with the whatever port if changed):
+To host globally, open port 7878 (or whatever other port you would like, specified after ip address on the first line in the main function) using the following command (replace 7878 with the whatever port if changed):

 For systems using ufw:
 ```